Youth training in singing, dance and theatre in diverse and culturally aware environments, to cultivate courage, curiosity, and compassion.

-Jazz Power Youth Workshop
+Jazz Power Youth Workshop covers the following:

 Jazz Power Youth offers as created a dynamic, groundbreaking learning platform that reveals the importance of jazz in American life on a whole new level.
 Though telling the stories of the great jazz musicians is important, JPI has learned that there is a more powerful way to engage young people with the world of jazz.
 The social relevance of the musical story being told ignites intrinsic passion in our students and facilitates an accelerated and exciting learning environment.
 The JPI experiential method enables students to own the essential ingredients of jazz in the context of the stories they are telling.